apache/doris-website/docs/query-acceleration/tuning/tuning-plan/transparent-rewriting-with-async-mv.md

 ## Overview

-The [multi-table materialized view](../../materialized-view/async-materialized-view/overview.md) adopts a transparent rewriting algorithm based on the SPJG (SELECT-PROJECT-JOIN-GROUP-BY) pattern.
+The [Async-materialized view](../../materialized-view/async-materialized-view/overview.md) adopts a transparent rewriting algorithm based on the SPJG (SELECT-PROJECT-JOIN-GROUP-BY) pattern.
 This algorithm can analyze the structural information of the query SQL, automatically find the appropriate materialized views, and attempt to perform transparent rewriting to express the query SQL using the optimal materialized views.
 By using the pre-computed results of materialized views, the query performance can be significantly improved and the computing cost can be reduced.

 ## Case

-Next, an example will be used to demonstrate in detail how to utilize multi-table materialized views to accelerate queries.
+Next, an example will be used to demonstrate in detail how to utilize async-materialized views to accelerate queries.

 ### Create Base Tables